 Nausea and vomiting (emesis) are common symptoms that may accompany a variety of medical disorders.
 Gastrointestinal disorders that are frequently responsible include gastroenteritis, inflammatory bowel disease, or bowel obstruction.
-Diseases in other organ systems may also manifest with nausea and vomiting – these normally include central nervous system disorders (e.g., migraine headache) and cardiovascular conditions (e.g., heart attack, angina).
-Use of certain medications (e.g., antibiotics, corticosteroids) can also provoke gastrointestinal discomfort and vomiting.
+Diseases in other organ systems may also manifest with nausea and vomiting – these typically include central nervous system disorders (e.g., migraine headache) and cardiovascular conditions (e.g., heart attack, angina).
+Certain medications (e.g., antibiotics, corticosteroids) can also provoke gastrointestinal discomfort and vomiting.

 Normal physiologic processes such as pregnancy can also lead to nausea and vomiting.
-A severe form of vomiting called hyperemesis gravidarum is particularly worrisome and associated with high morbidity.
+A severe form of vomiting called hyperemesis gravidarum is particularly problematic and associated with high morbidity.
 Cancer and chemotherapy are also closely associated with vomiting.
-Occasionally, nausea and vomiting are the primary symptoms and an etiology cannot be identified (functional nausea and vomiting).
+Occasionally, nausea and vomiting are the primary symptoms, and an etiology cannot be identified (functional nausea and vomiting).

 What Causes Nausea and Vomiting?